We work to raise the profile of integration, with policy recommendations to increase contact between people from different backgrounds.

 We put forward concrete ideas to make integration an ‘everybody’ issue, shaping a ‘New Us’ so we can all feel part of a country that is closer, kinder and more connected.

-British Future is the secretariat to the All-Party Parliamentary Group on Social Integration.
+British Future is also the secretariat to the All-Party Parliamentary Group on Social Integration.
 Click here for more information on the APPG.